Staff infobase is the University’s staff self service tool for managing staff records and is where staff and managers access and update staff records.

 - Approve/reject requests made by your staff including annual leave; overtime; closure of sickness absence(please note that if a manager is going on holiday, they can set up vacation rules which will allow another manager to deal with the request in his/her absence)

 - Submit return to work records following sickness absence

 In addition staff infobase will:

-- give those responsible for People and Organisational Development/payroll administration access to the particular details of employees required for that role
+- give those responsible for HR/payroll administration access to the particular details of employees required for that role

 - give those responsible for sickness administration simple effective procedures which utilise the benefits of IT ensure that information held on the HCM database feeds other relevant university systems (eg telephone, finance, library) - so information is accurate on all systems once it has been supplied by the employee into the staff infobase